BREEDING BULLDOGS AND RAISING BULLDOG PUPS

 If the bitch has any discharge from her surgery incision, wash it with hydrogen peroxide and dry it before nursing.
 If the incision is dry without a discharge, leave it alone.
 If the incision should gap open more than a quarter of an inch or if a lump develops under the incision, bring her back to the hospital.

 If pups lie on a hard flat surface all the time, they will become what we call swimmers.
 Their chests flatten out and their legs spread out sideways.
 They cannot get their legs under them.
 When the chests flatten they start having breathing problems.
-To prevent swimmers, it is important for the bottom of the box to be soft and irregular.
+To prevent swimmers, the bottom of the box needs to be soft and irregular.
 We line the bottom of our box with foam rubber egg crate mattress pad material and cover it with towels.
-Two alternatives to egg crate material are rubber hot water bottles half filled with air and covered with towels or to wad up newspaper into balls to fill the bottom of the box and cover with towels.
+Two alternatives to egg crate material are rubber hot water bottles half-filled with air and covered with towels or to wad up newspaper into balls to fill the bottom of the box and cover with towels.

 After you can see that the pups are gaining weight and are sleeping longer than 2 hours before they awaken and cry, you can start slowly lengthening the time between feedings.

-If the pups are not definitely gaining weight nursing on mama, start tube feeding them.
-If one pup is not growing like the rest, tube feed him.
-Also if you tube feed, you can go a longer time between feedings than you can nursing.
+If the pups are not gaining weight nursing on mama, start tube feeding them.
+If one pup is not growing like the rest, the tube feeds him.
+Also if youtube feed, you can go a long time between feedings than you can nurse.
 We will be happy to show you how and help you start tube feeding and get you the equipment you need.
 Tube feed Esbilac Puppy Formula.
 If necessary, use Similac baby formula until you can get Esbilac.